 Student Support

 The transition to college or university can be daunting.
 You are required to step out of your comfort zone into a different learning environment with new people.
-It is important that every student feels supported in this transition which is why all of Scotland’s Higher Education institutions offer a range of support to help students who may be facing issues that impact their studies or personal lives.
+It is important that every student feels supported in this transition which is why all of Scotland’s higher education institutions offer a range of support to help students who may be facing issues that impact their studies or personal lives.

 Each university and college has a dedicated student support team, available when you need them for the duration of your HN or degree journey.
 To help you better understand the support available, please see below for general information on the services typically offered.
 Beneath this general information you will find links to the Student Support webpage of every college, university and specialist institution in Scotland: